Novuh-Kaen/Unoti/README.md

-# PC-Notification-Lib
+# Unoti
-Simple PC Notification Library for Unity games.
+Simple Notification Library for Unity games.

 # How to install:
 1. Download the mod file.